schneiderkamplab/syntheval/README.md

 - Epsilon identifiability risk (calculated using weighted NN distance)
 - Membership Inference Attack
 - Attribute Disclosure Risk (with or without holdout data)

+### Fairness Metrics
+Fairness is an emerging property of synthetic data, we recently added support to evaluate this aspect, and include for now:
+- Statistical Parity Difference (Also known as Demographic Parity)

 ## Creating new metrics
 SynthEval is designed with modularity in mind.
 Creating new, custom metrics is as easy as copying the [metrics template file](https://github.com/schneiderkamplab/syntheval/blob/main/src/syntheval/metrics/metric_template.py), and filling in the five required functions.
 Because SynthEval has very little hardcoding wrt. the metrics, making new metrics work locally should require no changes other than adding the metrics script in the metrics folder.